 I once saw a gent who'd dressed up as the main character (played by a very young John Cusak) at a Halloween party.
-With no exaggeration, both men and women flocked to him all night.
-This film has unmistakable power even nearing its twenty year anniversary
+With zero exaggeration, both men and women flocked to him all night.
+Even after it's wenty year anniversary

-- and like the tagline of the film says, "To know Lloyd Dobbler is to love him."
+, folks still fondly remember this film - and like the tagline says, "To know Lloyd Dobbler is to love him."
 Anyone who has watched this movie, does.
 A great film to see for couples who have struggled to either be or stay together, proving that sometimes love is

 A bit of a Cinderella story that leans more towards the fantastical, The Princess Bridge is a beautiful tale of a grandfather reading a bedtime story to his grandson.
 From giants to accomplished swordsmen, monsters and princes, this is a movie sure to delight singles and couples everywhere, and is a perfect show for single parent who'd like to involve their children in a movie date night.